 The only adverse event whose frequency clearly rose with increasing dose was bradycardia.
 Elderly patients were especially susceptible to bradycardia, which in some cases responded to dose-reduction (see Precautions).

-The following selected (potentially important) adverse events have been reported at an incidence of less than 2% in U.S. controlled hypertension and open, long-term clinical studies, European controlled clinical trials, or in marketing experience.
-It is not known whether a causal relationship exists between Betaxolol Tablets, USP and these events; they are listed to alert the physician to a possible relationship:
+The following selected (potentially important) adverse events have been reported at an incidence of less than 2% in U.S. controlled and open, long-term clinical studies, European controlled clinical trials, or in marketing experience.
+It is not known whether a causal relationship exists between betaxolol and these events; they are listed to alert the physician to a possible relationship:

 Autonomic: flushing, salivation, sweating.